Global Studies FAQs

 What is the Global Studies language requirement?

-Majors must both complete 4 semesters in a modern language for a letter grade and place into the third year of that language.
+Global Studies majors must both complete 4 semesters of coursework in a modern language for a letter grade and place into the third year of that language.

 May I test out of the Global Studies language requirement?